FreeFem/FreeFem-doc/docs/documentation/AlgorithmsOptimization.md

 	}
 	```

 	If we want to use the volume as a constraint function we must wrap it and its derivatives in some __`FreeFem++`__ functions returning the appropriate types.
-It is not done in the above functions in case where one wants to use it as fitness function.
-The lagrangian hessian also have to be wrapped since the Volume is not linear with respect to $\rho$, it has some non-null second order derivatives.
+It is not done in the above functions in cases where one wants to use it as a fitness function.
+The lagrangian hessian also has to be wrapped since the Volume is not linear with respect to $\rho$, it has some non-null second order derivatives.

 	```freefem
 	func real[int] ipVolume (real[int] &X){ real[int] vol = [Volume(X)]; return vol; }